 To see the chance of winning any given bet and figure out the relation between odds and probability, feel free to check out our Odds to Probability Calculator.

-Aside from hedging, the safest way of using your risk-free bets is simply betting on the favorite.
+Aside from hedging, the safest way of using your second chance/no sweat bets is simply betting on the favorite.
 Naturally, the bigger the favorite, the shorter the odds, meaning you’ll win less money.
-Using a $1,000 risk-free bet and winning on odds of -110, -200, or -500 will result in a $909.09, $500, or $200 profit, respectively.
+Using a $1,000 second chance bet and winning on odds of -110, -200, or -500 will result in a $909.09, $500, or $200 profit, respectively.

-In other words, you’ll be treating your risk-free bet like any other bet, with the added benefit of having a safety net if it loses.
+In other words, you’ll be treating your second chance bet like any other bet, with the added benefit of having a safety net if it loses.

 If it does fail, mind that you’ll lose money overall if you place the ensuing bonus bet on a favorite as well, since you’ll only win the potential profit from a bonus bet and not the stake.
 This means you’ll need to use the ensuing bonus bet (if you lose, that is) on positive odds (underdogs) to make any kind of profit.

-Let’s see how risk-free bets compare to other common betting offers found on U.S. betting sites.
+Let’s see how second chance/no sweat bets compare to other common betting offers found on U.S. betting sites.

 No deposit free bets are some of the best kinds of promotions because there’s truly no risk associated with them.
 You don’t need to use any of your money to make a wager, and you’ll get a chance to profit.
 The downside, however, is that no deposit free bets often have very low value (usually between $5 to $20) and more restrictive terms of use.

-Matched first deposits are also preferred to risk-free bets as you’ll get a cash bonus as soon as you deposit, without having to do anything else and regardless of the result of your first bet.
+Matched first deposits are also preferred to no sweat bets as you’ll get a cash bonus as soon as you deposit, without having to do anything else and regardless of the result of your first bet.
 Typical deposit matches are between 20% and 100% for anywhere from $100 to $5,000.

-Risk-Free Bets vs. Free Bets from Wagering or Hitting Other Requirements
+Second Chance/No Sweat Bets vs. Bonus Bets from Wagering or Hitting Other Requirements

-Apart from getting free bets from risk-free bets or first bet matches as a new customer, you can get them along the way once you meet certain requirements.
-For instance, if you wagered enough money throughout a promotional period (a week or a month), the operator may reward you with a $10 free bet.
-The advantage of these free bets is that they can be acquired by regular customers and not just new ones.
+Apart from getting bonus bets from no sweat bets or first bet matches as a new customer, you can get them along the way once you meet certain requirements.
+For instance, if you wagered enough money throughout a promotional period (a week or a month), the operator may reward you with a $10 bonus bet.
+The advantage of these bonus bets is that they can be acquired by regular customers and not just new ones.